 Well, whatever your industry, whatever your line of work, whether you want to set up as a freelancer or you can convince your boss to let you work from home, there’s a way to ditch the world of office politics and embrace the life of a digital nomad.
 However, if you want to rock at working remotely, it’ll take a little more than sitting around in your underwear and logging on for the day!

 Top Tips for Working Remotely

-- Communicate Effectively — You’re great at your job but you suck at communication—well, if you want to rock at working remotely, you’ll have to make a few changes.
+You’re great at your job but you suck at communication—well, if you want to rock at working remotely, you’ll have to make a few changes.
 Thankfully, there are tools around to help you out, allowing you to concentrate on your work without wasting time on email management.
-It’s true that your communications usually won’t fall into your billable hours, but by mastering the delicate art of email you can minimize wasted time and get ideas across in lightening quick time.
+It’s true that your communications usually won’t fall into your billable hours, but by mastering the delicate art of email you can minimize wasted time and get ideas across in lightning quick time.

-- Say No to Too Much Work! — There’s always the temptation to take on more than you can handle when you’re not tied to the office.
+There’s always the temptation to take on more than you can handle when you’re not tied to the office.
 After all, there’s no one to listen to your complaints about your workload and late hours at home are so much more comfortable than in the office.
-What is important, however, is the freedom to say no. Taking on too much means all of your work will suffer, not just that last minute task.
+What is important, however, is the freedom to say no. Taking on too much means all of your work will suffer, not just that last-minute task.